 Sue Thomas is one of our founders at Essex Silk Painters, is our Resident Artist, and a textile artist based in the Ongar area of West Essex.
 She helped run Essex for many years and runs both local Guild and her own classes, as well as selling her beautiful batik works at Guild stalls.
 She also has a Facebook page “Pure Silk Originals” and is particularly known for her lovely multi-layered batik work.
 She does many other things besides this!

 Sunday 14th July all day; code SK1

 Sunday 14th July all day; code EF/DR1

-£60 (£90) plus £15 materials.
+£60 (£75 non-members) plus £15 materials.
 (Please bring your own good waterproof apron and disposable rubber gloves).

 Shibori is a Japanese technique which produces patterns on fabric.
 There are an infinite number of ways one can bind, stitch, fold, twist or compress cloth for Shibori.
 This workshop will cover three simple basic Shibori techniques, pole wrapping, clamping and binding.
 Participants will be shown how to fold silk to the appropriate sizes, manipulate it for the different pattern effects, apply and fix colours.
 Students can expect to leave with at least two completed silk scarf lengths.

 She is the Guild’s Journal and website editor, having been a graphic/web designer for many years, and is also the Guild’s membership secretary.

 As a silk painter for over 20 years artist based in Westerham, Kent, she is very active giving talks to various WI and craft groups, running workshops and selling silk items at craft fairs and Guild events.
 She offers group lessons and will happily undertake commissions.